 The Society has a policy for the use of external auditors for non-audit work in line with new legislative requirements.
 The Society would not consider the appointment of the External Auditor for the provision of other services that might impair independence.

 Chairman's and Nominations Committee

 The Committee is responsible for making recommendations to the Board on matters relating to the composition of the Board, including Board and Executive succession planning, the appointment of new Directors, election and re-election of Directors and the Chief Executive’s annual appraisal.

 The Committee’s main role is to approve the remuneration and incentive schemes for the Society’s Executive and senior management.
 The Executive together with the Chairman meet annually to review Non-Executive Director fees, including those of the Deputy Chairman, Senior Independent Director, Chairman of the Audit Committee and Chairman of Board Risk and Compliance Committee.
-The Directors’ Remuneration Report can be found on pages 18 and 19 of the Annual Report.
+The Directors’ Remuneration Report can be found on page 22 of the Annual Report.

 Board Risk and Compliance Committee

 The role of the Committee is to act as a second line of defence to the Society’s risk management framework.
 In 2016 the Committee’s Terms of Reference were amended to transfer the responsibility for overseeing the Society’s Compliance function from Audit Committee to Board Risk and Compliance Committee.
 The Committee assists the Board in fulfilling its oversight responsibilities by receiving regular reports from the Management Committees which enables the Committee to assess the risks involved in the firm’s business (including those risks that would threaten its business model, future performance, solvency or liquidity) and to consider the principal risks identified by management and consider if they are appropriate.